Abhishek7574/Covid_Death_analysis_using_sql_tableau/README.md

 - Various queries focus on different aspects such as death count, infection rates, and vaccination percentages.
 - Ensure the database is properly structured and data is loaded before running queries.
 - Customize filters such as `WHERE` conditions to suit your specific dataset.

-Feel free to customize these points further based on the specific details of your analysis and preferences.

 ## Notes
 - The data used in this analysis is up to December 2023.